JedS/Raspdac/readme.md

-This plugin will provide Raspdac V3 hardware power button and LCD support
+This plugin will provide Audiophonics Raspdac V3 hardware power button and LCD support